int19h/jbomohi/dict/fizbu/comments.md

 I just added this one because it seemed especially useful, especially in light of the discussion involved in the addition of {ue'i}

+## 2015-06-18T01:20:03Z — krtisfranks (comment 2049, on definition 66503, in reply to 2048)

+Re: Etymology?

+spheniscine wrote:
+> I just added this one because it seemed especially useful, especially in
+> light of the discussion involved in the addition of {ue'i}

+I think that it is very useful.
+In particular, I have seen {jicla} used for such a purpose and I hate it.